Sin City is full of activities, entertainment venues, and attractions, but there are also plenty of free things to do in Las Vegas.

 14. Go to The Cosmopolitan & other free museums in Las Vegas

 Clearly, this city isn’t just about gambling.
 The glitz and glamor of the casinos are just one aspect of Las Vegas’ beauty.
+But there are also many museums in Las Vegas.
 I suggest checking out places like The Cosmopolitan, Aria Campus Fine Art Collection, and Barrick Museum if you want to see some beautiful art collections.

 Best of all, taking in the art of Sin City is something to do in Las Vegas, NV for free, and you can do it alone or with friends.
 One of the top places to go is The Cosmopolitan.
 This contemporary hotel has hundreds of pieces as well as several art installations exploring painting, sculpture, photography, and more.